 Colleen moved to Miami with her husband in 1979.
-She has appeared only twice in a public venue since her retirement: once in the early 1990s as part of a "legendary models" reunion on Vicki! (the Vicki Lawrence talk show), and again in the mid-nineties as a guest on the Oprah Winfrey Show.
+She has appeared only twice in a public venue since her retirement: once in the early 1990s on Vicki!, the Vicki Lawrence talk show, and again in the mid-nineties as a guest on the Oprah Winfrey Show.
 (Oprah has stated that during her teen years Colleen was her idol and the only model that she identified with.)

 Tragically Colleen’s husband, Peter Bernuth, died of cancer in 1994.
 Here is his obituary as posted by Princeton University:

 Nicolai is Peter’s son from a previous marriage.
 I have no pictures of Peter Bernuth except possibly some photos from a 1967 short film by a young Martin Scorsese called The Big Shave.
 It starred a man named Peter Bernuth.
 Whether this is the Peter Bernuth that Colleen married I do not know, but it is possible, since it appears that Colleen’s Peter Bernuth and Martin Scorsese were both living in New York City at the time the film was made.
 This little film, by the way, helped launch Scorsese’s career.